ibelar/atk4-wp/readme.md

 Welcome to Agile Toolkit for WordPress interface: atk4-wp.
 This interface enable the use of Agile Toolkit framework within WordPress.

-For those of you familiar with the framework, it is now possible to use this great framework for Wordpress plugin developpment.
+For those of you familiar with the framework, it is now possible to use this great framework for Wordpress plugin development.

 If you are not familiar with Agile Toolkit, this framework is really easy to learn.
-I know, I was able to learned it!
+I know, I was able to learn it!

 [For more information on Agile Toolkit: http://www.agiletoolkit.org] (http://www.agiletoolkit.org)